stealthcopter/AndroidNetworkTools/readme.md

 ### Subnet Devices

 Finds devices that respond to ping that are on the same subnet as the current device.
+You can set the timeout for the ping with setTimeOutMillis() \[default 2500\] and the number of threads with setNoThreads() \[default 255\]

 ```
     // Asynchronously